 Horizontal Integration Strategy

-Horizontal integration is the strategy acquired by companies for additional business processes, that are equal to the value chain of the company in the same or different industries (Barrella & Watson, 2016).
-The best possible ways of horizontal integration can be internal expansion, where the company gathers investment plans of operating profits, and by external expansion, where the company tends to move into merger and acquisitions.
-As the different departments and companies are involved together at the same level of production, horizontal integration allows them to use the resources collectively at equal level (Barrella & Watson, 2016).
-Sears has used horizontal integration in the form of a merger with Kmart, in March 2005.
-Kmart is also a big box department store chain serving the customers in USA.
+Horizontal integration is the strategy acquired by companies for additional business processes that are equal to the value chain of the company in the same or different industries (Barrella & Watson, 2016).
+The best possible ways of horizontal integration can be internal expansion, where the company gathers investment plans for operating profits, and external expansion, where the company tends to move into mergers and acquisitions.
+As the different departments and companies are involved together at the same level of production, horizontal integration allows them to use the resources collectively at an equal level (Barrella & Watson, 2016).
+Sears used horizontal integration in the form of a merger with Kmart in March 2005.
+Kmart is also a big box department store chain serving customers in the USA.
 In 2005, Sears and Kmart merged together to perform business more effectively.
-The reasons behind this merger was more than a plan only.
+The reasons behind this merger were more than a plan only.

-The Sears CEO Eddie Lampert found that the company was having more costs in a year than its sales, which was effecting the overall growth of the company.
-While, Kmart at that time was selling more brands of their own, and their customer service was also considered to be top ranked.
-In the year 2000-2004, Sears had started to purchase more of the Kmart locations and running business effectively in the areas, with the name Sears Grand.
-So, in March 2005 the board of directors sat down to share the interests and the company merged out with the name Sears Holding Corporation.
-Now, the company serves as a merger of two companies i.e. Kmart and Sears.
-The strength of this merger was that both the companies had their own brands in the market, and it turned out to be benefical for the both the companies, in terms of customer service, sales, and operations (Barrella & Watson, 2016).
+The Sears CEO Eddie Lampert found that the company had more costs in a year than sales, which affected the overall growth of the company.
+Kmart, at that time, was selling more brands of their own, and its customer service was also considered to be top-ranked years the years 2000-2004, Sears started to purchase more of the Kmart located running a business effectively in the areas, with the name Sears Grand.
+So, in March 2005, the board of directors sat down to share their interests, and the company merged with the name Sears Holding Corporation.
+Now, the company is serving as a merger of two companies, Kmart and Sears.
+The strength of this merger was that both companies had their own brands in the market, and it turned out to be beneficial for both companies in terms of customer service, sales, and operations (Barrella & Watson, 2016).

 Vertical Integration Strategy

-There are two types of vertical integration; backward integration and forward integration.
-Backward vertical integration occurs when the company controls the subsidiaries, that produce the inputs or materials used in the production of the products/services.
+There are two types of vertical integration: backward integration and forward integration.
+Backward vertical integration occurs when the company controls the subsidiaries that produce the inputs or materials used in the production of the products/services.
 When a company has control over its subsidiaries, it can create a stable supply of inputs, and can make sure a consistent quality in the final product (Barrella & Watson, 2016).
-Some examples can be taken from Ford, who integrated with the glass companies in 1920s to minimize their costs of producing car windows to be able to produce a perfect car.
-A forward integration means, when a company has control over its distribution and retail centers (Argyres & Mostafa, 2016).
-It helps in the product selling and increase in sales.
-When a company is observing forward vertical integration, its production is not outsourced and its retail outlets are more concerned to grow.
+Some examples can be taken from Ford, who integrated with the glass companies in the 1920s to minimise the production of car windows to produce a perfect car.
+Forward integration is when a company has control over its distribution and retail centres (Argyres & Mostafa, 2016).
+It helps in product selling and increases sales.
+When a company is observing forward vertical integration, its production is not outsourced, and its retail outlets are more concerned with growing.

 Looking into Sears, the company has been manufacturing its own products instead of getting a final product from the suppliers or other companies.
-It makes them less backward vertically integrated, and can be considered a positive aspect because there is always a risk of getting a whole new product in a manufacturing phase.
-As far as forward vertical integration in Sears is concered, Sears have opened their own outlets in the different areas of USA, and unlike other department stores they do not place their brands in the third party stores.
-The company is also less forward vertically integrated.
+It makes them less backward and vertically integrated, and it can be considered a positive aspect because there is always a risk of getting a whole new product in the manufacturing phase.
+As far as forward vertical integration is concerned, Sears has opened its own outlets in different areas of the USA, and unlike other department stores, it does not place its brands in third-party stores.
+The company is also less forward and vertically integrated.

 Increasing Vertical Integration

-A company can benefit a lot from vertical integration, if it is implemented perfectly within the company.
-The foremost purpose of vertical integration is sometimes increasing profits, by accessing the potential of their departments and products (Argyres & Mostafa, 2016).
-Sears, being the 23rd largest department store chain in USA has a lot to offer to the customers and can make profits from vertical integration.
-At present, Sears is manufacturing its own brands with getting raw material from the suppliers and wholesellers.
-They have the potential of maintaining their brand, even though they get a finished product from the market.
-For example, Sears produce bicycles for kids, and they make each item included in the creation of bicycle by their own.
+A company can benefit a lot from vertical integration if it is implemented perfectly within the company.
+The foremost purpose of vertical integration is sometimes to increase profits by accessing the potential of their departments and products (Argyres & Mostafa, 2016).
+Sears, being the 23rd largest department store chain in the USA, has a lot to offer customers and can make profits from vertical integration.
+At present, Sears is manufacturing its own brands by getting raw materials from suppliers and wholesalers.
+They have the potential to maintain their brand even though they get a finished product from the market.
+For example, Sears produce bicycles for kids, and they make each item included in the creation of bicycles on their own.

-Instead of making tyres on their own, they can get it from the available market.
+Instead of making tyres on their own, they can get them from the available market.
 It will directly increase the profit of the company, as the costs of producing the bicycles will be reduced.
-Sears also have the potential and resources, to give their brand name to the third party retailers.
-The company has built their name, and it will help them in increasing profits if the company is moving to get into giving their brands and products in the third party retailers instead of just putting them in their own retail outlets (Argyres & Mostafa, 2016).
+Sears also have the potential and resources to give their brand name to third-party retailers.
+The company has built its name, and it will help increase profits if the company moves to give its brands and products to third-party retailers instead of just putting them in its own retail outlets (Argyres & Mostafa, 2016).

 Outsourcing

-Outsourcing is the technique used by the companies where they give any third party company, to make productions or manufacturing of a product/service for the core benefit of the company (Schniederjans, Schniederjans & Schniederjans, 2015).
-It is considered as a cost effective and profit increase strategy.
-Companies might outsourse their sections of business to any third party, because the company might not have expertise in that area (Schniederjans, Schniederjans & Schniederjans, 2015).
-As discussed beforem Sears has been manufacturing its products in house and are not involved in outsourcing.
-The company should consider outsourcing its production of brands (in some sections) to third party companies, in order to focus on the core areas of the company.
-Considering production from outsourcing can help Sears in establishing a good customer base, because the company will have time to focus on core areas, which is the customer service.
-It can also result in increase of profits, as the costs of production will be decreased by outsourcing the manufacturing department.
-However, being an outsource company will not benefit as Sears is a department store chain, and producing sometime extra within the production phase will only increase its cost (Schniederjans, Schniederjans & Schniederjans, 2015).
+Outsourcing is the technique used by companies to give any third-party company the opportunity to produce or manufacture a product/service for the core benefit of the company (Schniederjans, Schniederjans & Schniederjans, 2015).
+It is considered a cost-effective and profitable strategy.
+Companies might outsource their sections of business to any third party because the company might not have expertise in that area (Schniederjans, Schniederjans & Schniederjans, 2015).
+As discussed before, Sears manufactures its products in-house and is not involved in outsourcing.
+The company should consider outsourcing its production of brands (in some sections) to third-party companies in order to focus on the core areas of the company.
+Considering production from outsourcing can help Sears establish a good customer base because the company will have time to focus on core areas, such as customer service.
+It can also increase profits, and the costs of production will be decreased by outsourcing the manufacturing department.
+However, being an outsource company will not benefit as Sears is a department store chain, and producing some extra within the production phase will only increase its cost (Schniederjans, Schniederjans & Schniederjans, 2015).

-Being an old department store chain, Sears has a lot of long term supplier base.
-One world technologies and Techtronic industries are their basic suppliers, who provide the basic electronic equipment used in their product.
-But, these relations have been wicked in the recent years.
-Sears had contracts with these suppliers, but One world technologies threatened the company that they will take legal action against Sears as a result of changing suppliers terms which cannot be changed within an agreed contract (Peterson, n.d.).
-However, One world technologies is forcing to file a lawsuit against Sears with an intention of embarrassing Sears in media and urging Sears to finish the contract.
+Being an old department store chain, Sears has a large long-term supplier base.
+One world technologies and Techtronic industries are their basic suppliers, who provide the basic electronic equipment used in their products.
+But, these relations have been wicked in recent years.
+Sears had contracts with these suppliers, but One World Technologies threatened the company by saying that they would take legal action against Sears as a result of changing suppliers’ terms, which cannot be changed within an agreed contract (Peterson, n.d.).
+However, One World Technologies is forced to file a lawsuit against Sears with the intention of embarrassing Sears in the media and urging Sears to finish the contract.
 Eddie Lampert said in response that the company has nothing to fear, as they are following the legal laws and standards.

-In this case, Sears had started to built a bad relationship with the suppliers although the mistake in the situation was from One world technologies (Peterson, n.d.).
-Building long term relationships with the suppliers is essential and it adds value to the company because a good running company always has positive relations with the intermedries involved to the business.
+In this case, Sears had started to build a bad relationship with the suppliers, although the mistake in the situation was from One World Technologies (Peterson, n.d.).
+Building long-term relationships with the suppliers is essential, and it adds value to the company because a good-running company always has positive relations with the intermediaries involved in the business.
 If a supplier is satisfied by the company, it will directly benefit the customer as they will be getting the best quality product.
-Stronger supplier relationships also increase the supplier base, and there is a long term benefit of relying on the suppliers from the company.
+Stronger supplier relationships also increase the supplier base, and there is a long-term benefit to relying on the suppliers from the company.

 Work Cited